Polk County Court Records

 Marriage Licenses and Records

-The Polk County Clerk’s Office issues marriage licenses and maintains marriage records.
-The county now requires couples to complete the online marriage application before visiting the office in person to finalize the license.
+The Polk County Clerk's Office issues marriage licenses and maintains marriage records.
+Couples are now required to complete the online marriage application before visiting the office in person to finalize the license.
 Both applicants must appear in person at the time of purchase.

 • Marriage license fee: $60.00 (non-refundable)